ESA-APEx/apex_documentation/propagation/onboarding.md

 for a specific algorithm, onboarded to the NoR, APEx can facilitate access to cloud processing resources on the corresponding platform as a broker.

+In the long term, APEx plans to offer a graphical interface that simplifies the execution of onboarded services.
+However, it's important to note that even with this user-friendly interface, users will still need to authenticate with the respective algorithm hosting platform and ensure they have access to the necessary processing resources on that platform.

 ### Large-scale Data Processing

 For large-scale processing tasks, projects can request additional support through